zzonyo/trust-docs-test/source/index.html.md

   - No data return for sub-accounts which has logged in hbdm but have not gained trading permission/activated.

-## Query a single sub-account's position information
+## [Isolated Margin Mode] Query a single sub-account's position information

  - POST `/linear-swap-api/v1/swap_sub_position_info`